Explore & Discover

 You'll need:

-the ability to work under pressure and to meet deadlines
+the ability to work carefully, methodically and safely

 3. What you'll do